MateoBastidasBetancourt/Tynianskaia_et_al_2026/README.md

 ## Demo

-A small demo dataset is provided in /demo_data.
+A small demo scRNAseq dataset is provided in Zenodo with the full processed data (demo_data_scRNAseq folder) as smaller Seurat objects.

-To run the demo:

-source("demo/run_sc_demo.R")

-What the demo does:
-Loads a small Seurat object

-Performs normalization and clustering

-Generates a UMAP plot

-## Expected runtime
-~5 minutes on a standard laptop (16 GB RAM).

 ## Instructions for Use
 - scRNA-seq analysis